The Least Toxic Wood Varnish?

 One of the main complaints of these “green” clear floor finishes is that the lowest odor ones are not always the most durable.
 That is somewhat true.

-The original focus was on floors but many of these brands can be used on furniture, wainscotting, and other interior woodwork.
+The original focus was on varnishes for hardwood floors but many of these brands can be used on furniture, wainscotting, and other interior woodwork.
 I mention those in the post as well.

 Lowest Odor When Wet